Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This page contains poor man's steak recipes.
 Enjoy this is an inexpensive way to prepare beef that tastes great.

 This is a guide about mashed potato and hamburger casserole.
 Casseroles topped with mashed potatoes are almost infinitely variable, with a simple change of ingredients.
-This is a good way to use leftovers.

 This page contains hamburger soup recipes.
 When looking for main course soups, consider the many variations of hamburger soup.